MobMonRob/DSL4GeometricAlgebra/README.md

 - [GACasADi](https://github.com/orat/GACasADi)
 - [Euclid3DViewAPI](https://github.com/orat/Euclid3DViewAPI) - API to external visualization tools
 - [EuclidView3d](https://github.com/orat/EuclidView3d) - default visualization tool which opens its own frame (optional, if not included no default visualization is available)
-- [netbeans-ocga](https://github.com/orat/netbeans-ocga) - Netbeans Plugin for syntax highlighting, etc.
+- (Optional) [netbeans-ocga](https://github.com/orat/netbeans-ocga) - Netbeans Plugin for syntax highlighting, etc.

 and build the projects in these repositories to have them available in your local Maven cache.
 Some of them require a C++ compiler and Linux to build.
 Read the README.md of these projects to make sure the projects will build.
 Once build, the artifacts should run on Windows as well.